 There are two types of keywords - simple keywords and namespaced keywords.

-As you can see by the different icons, artist
+As you can see by the different icons, artist, day and stage are namespaced keywords, while Crowd and People are simple keywords.

 Simple keywords are useful for organising images by theme, content or descriptor to help users find content.
 For example, tagging things like Crowd or Fireworks so that those images are easy to find in future.
 With large galleries, it's also a good idea to tag best and noteworthy images (we suggest Highlights).